 Red Hat OpenShift Data Science is a managed cloud service for data scientists and developers of artificial intelligence (AI) applications.
-It provides a fully supported environment in which to rapidly develop, train, and test machine learning models in the public cloud before deploying them in production.
+It provides a fully supported environment to rapidly develop, train, and test machine learning models in the public cloud before deploying them in production.
 When you use OpenShift Data Science, you are running in Red Hat OpenShift Dedicated or Red Hat OpenShift Service on AWS, which simplifies cloud operations.

-Select options for your notebook server
+Select Options for your notebook server

 You can customize the following options:

 - Deployment size

 - Environment variables